 The FDA has not established a definitive causal link between grain-free diets and DCM.
 The investigation identified a correlation that warranted further study, and many veterinary nutritionists still consider the data incomplete.
 The 53 reports also need context: Taste of the Wild is one of the best-selling grain-free brands in the country, so higher report numbers partly reflect higher market share.

 If this concerns you, the Ancient Grains line avoids the question.
-And it’s worth a conversation with your vet either way, particularly for a large breed.
+And it’s worth a conversation with your vet either way, particularly for a large breed like a Shepherd.

 A 28-lb bag of High Prairie runs about $55 to $60 at most retailers (prices vary).
 For a German Shepherd eating roughly 3.5 to 4 cups per day, that bag lasts about a month.
 So you’re looking at around $55 to $60 per month, competitive with standard premium kibbles and noticeably cheaper than other novel-protein brands that push $70 to $80 for equivalent sizes.